Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 1. You can buy a segregated fund only from a life insurance company

 There are no surprises here since only insurance companies can sell insurance contracts.
-It’s worth mentioning that once you buy a segregated fund contract, you will have limited access to your money until the contract matures.
+It's worth mentioning that once you buy a seg fund contract, you will have limited access to your money until the contract matures.

 2. You get maturity guarantee